 - Marinate the beef in soy sauce, vinegar, and garlic.
 It doesn't have to take long.
 You can do this as the first step then move on to preparing the rest of the ingredients.
 You won't even notice that 10 minutes have passed!

 - Sear the beef in hot oil until brown.
 See those charred bits and pieces of meat and marinade?
 That's the key to making your caldereta sauce delicious!
 You don't have to do this on all of the beef pieces.
 Just do half of the portion to save time then just stir-fry the rest of the meat until no longer pink.
 Easy peasy!

 - Cook the tomato paste by sauteing it with the meat, spices, and fresh tomatoes.
 This deglazes the pan and makes the stew rich and more flavorful.
 An added bonus is the deep dark red color of the sauce making it extra festive for special occasions.

 Slow cook the caldereta until the beef is tender.
 You can do this in the oven, stove-top, or even in your slow cooker.

 Reduce the sauce until it reaches the consistency you prefer.
 Mine took 15 minutes on high heat to get this thick and rich sauce.

-Beef caldereta, just like adobo, is so much better the next day after all the flavors have developed.
-It can last in the fridge for up to 3 to 4 days stored in an air-tight container.
-To further extend the shelf life freeze in covered airtight containers or heavy-duty freezer bags.
+Leftovers can last in the fridge for up to 3 to 4 days stored in an air-tight container.
+To further extend the shelf life, freeze in an airtight container or heavy-duty freezer bags.
 Thaw before reheating on the stove or microwave.

 Love Filipino food?
 Here are more recipes for you!